 Unassigned Fund Balance - available expendable financial resources in a governmental fund that are not designated for a specific purpose.
-The unassigned fund balance is made up of the Special Projects, Office, and Technology for Success funds.
+The unassigned fund balance is made up of the Special Projects, Office, Early Childhood - Preschool for All, Regional Safe Schools, State and Federal Lunch and Breakfast, Technology for Success, and Truants Alternative/Optional Education funds.